Arizona: Paria Canyon Permits

 No. Fees are non-refundable.

-- Tear off the flap and place in a visible location on the dashboard of your vehicle.
+With both options once you are at the trailhead you will take a receipt from the self-pay station to place in a visible location on the dashboard of your vehicle.

 For overnight trips into Paria Canyon and Buckskin Gulch, you must apply for, get, and purchase a permit online, before your hike.
 Overnight entry into the canyons is limited to 20 people per day (dogs do not count against this total).
 This is a cumulative total from all four trailheads.
 This system helps to reduce the potential impacts to the environment and allows visitors to enjoy a true wilderness experience.
 You can apply for and purchase overnight permits online using the calendar option.